-Once arriving at Mashatu Main Camp we will settle in before heading out on our first safari drive and into 'the land of the giants'.
-You will enjoy some excellent photography and we will get your camera gear and settings all ironed out and prepped for the action to follow, not to mention the award winning photographic opportunities.
+Once arriving at Mashatu Main Camp we will settle in before heading out on our first safari drive at 15h15 and photography will commence with immediate effect.
+This itinerary has been carefully designed so that you do not need to miss a safari drive on this transfer day.
 A pre-dinner drink in the camp's bar (aptly called 'the gin-trap'), a hearty dinner, campfire and a cosy bed will bring an end to your first day in Botswana.

 Day 6, 7, 8 - On safari at Mashatu Game Reserve (www.mashatu.com)

 This extraordinary place possesses an ecological diversity uncommon in other reserves.
 Mashatu is home to the more uncommon and smaller predators including the aardwolf, bat-eared fox, African wild cat, genet, honey badger and black-backed jackal.
 That's right, this predator safari does not just include Africa's large predators.
 Mashatu is also an ornithological paradise and plays host to more than 350 bird species.
-The avian photographic opportunities at the drying river pools are absolutely incredible.
+The avian photographic opportunities at the drying river pools are splendid.
 There is also a large breeding colony of bee-eaters that will challenge the reflexes of even the most experienced photographers.
-A special bee-eater hide will place you in close proximity to the bee-eaters and a 300mm lens is the perfect focal length for this.

 Our safari routine takes the same shape and form as it did in Mala Mala, except that the scenery will be totally different as we explore the wilderness in our open Toyota safari truck.
 With the dry season starting to take effect, the colours of Mashatu have changed to red and yellow, interspersed with soft greens which all makes for excellent backgrounds.
 Along the rivers however, it remains very green and it is not uncommon to find a leopard reclining in one of the large Mashatu trees.
 This is an awesome photo to add to your portfolio!
 Predator viewing is at its best now; the soft sun-rays of the changing seasons make lion, leopard and cheetah really glow.

 At Mashatu there are two underground hides, designed and built especially for photographers.
 We will use these hides to get a low angle perspective on our subjects and, combined with our regular safari drives, these will ensure that you assemble a dynamic collection of incredible photographs on this leg of the safari.
-The one hide offers the best elephant viewing and photography in Africa as well as a plethora of other photographic opportunities like one of the world's largest antelope, the eland, drinking at eye level.
-The 2nd hide is especially good for leopard and giraffe.
+The hides offer the best elephant viewing and photography in Africa as well as a plethora of other photographic opportunities like one of the world's largest antelope, the eland, drinking at eye level.
+Of late, even leopard and giraffe are drinking at the hides!
 These eye level hides make this African photography workshop an even more unique and incredible photographic experience.
-Our subjects are of course all wild and free, so sightings at the hides are dependent on mother nature and this is what wildlife photography is all about, patience and being out in nature!
+Our subjects are of course all wild and free, so sightings at the hides are dependent on mother nature and this is what wildlife photography is all about, patience and being out in nature.

 * We have added the option for you to spend a night (or two if you like) at Mashatu sleeping out beneath a huge Mashatu tree and in a remote part of the reserve.
 Portable beds, flush loos, hot outside showers and a scrumptious hot meal are all on offer.
 Sleeping out in the African wilderness is an incredible experience and will not only allow you to listen to the enchanting night sounds but sleeping out will also give you the opportunity to photograph the most incredible Baobab landscape.
 This baobab grows high up on a sandstone outcrop and is one of the best kept secrets in Africa.
 The view from up there will undoubtedly touch your soul.
 I also know where to find elephant shrews up there and just imagine photographing elephants and elephant shrews on the same safari.
 Please note that this activity is only booked on request so when making your booking, please enquire about it.
 This has proven to be a highlight on previous workshops.